Last updated on June 2nd, 2021 at 04:35 pm

 Hoax-Slayer is owned and operated by Brett Christensen from his home office in Bundaberg, Queensland, Australia.
 Revenue is derived from advertising.

 Analysis / Bias

-A factual search reveal they have never failed a fact check.
-In fact, they actually are a resource for IFCN fact checkers.
+A factual search reveals they have never failed a fact check.
+In fact, they are actually a resource for IFCN fact-checkers.

 Overall, we rate Hoax-Slayer Least Biased and Very High for factual reporting due to proper sourcing and using evidence to refute claims.
 (7/6/2016) Updated(D. Van Zandt 2/05/2020)